Last week .. in double Dutch or Danish

 .. effectively being the above-ground Tube.

-We’ve got to think now about how we bring the rivers back into use.
 We’re now also working on a strategy to make the rivers more accessible, but also clean them up as well.

-In the next phase, the Mayor and Transport for London need to look west.
+In the next phase, the Mayor and Transport for London need to look further west.
 Restore Barnes Pier and introduce new river buses.

 Londoners love members clubs